See how to create a year-round ‘Happy Everything’ Wreath!

 I just had too much other way-more-important stuff on my plate.

 So to prep this wooden wreath, I gave it a couple coats of white spray paint then let it dry completely.

-Since I have a strong aversion to cleaning paint brushes (and to cleaning in general), I decided to cut the polka dots out in vinyl along with all the wording.
-Once again, you could very easily hand-paint all this on if you don’t have or don’t want to use a Silhouette and vinyl.
+Since I have a strong aversion to cleaning paint brushes (and to just cleaning in general), I decided to cut the polka dots out in vinyl along with all the wording.

 I then finalized my Silhouette‘s cut settings: